 Sensors can be placed on numerous pieces of equipment to monitor proper operation.
 If there's a failure, SARA will alert the appropriate crews for immediate investigation and remediation.
 In addition to manufacturing equipment failures, SARA can detect changes or failures in environmental controls.
 This capability improves safety and also can prevent the damage or loss of valuable inventories.
 SARA also can integrate with inventory management systems to alert certain manufacturers or suppliers when a particular item is low.

 Smartphones become even smarter when backed by SARA and its universal alerting application with preprogrammed mobile dashboards, enabling any stakeholder on any device on any network to respond to unfolding situations more quickly, initiate alerts and associated response plans more effectively, and escalate/notify others as necessary - all from one user interface.
 The SARA universal alerting app also powers wide-area mobile duress for summoning immediate help.
 While some companies and start-ups provide duress products, they are one-dimensional whereas mobile duress is just one application of the SARA enterprise solution.
-Live video from integrated security cameras also can be pushed to smartphones and desktops.
+Live video from integrated security cameras also can be pushed to desktops.
 By giving SARA "eyes" through a capability called video paging, responders can see an event as it's unfolding to better inform response and resources.
 Prerecorded videos, maps/floor plans and photos also can be included in video pages.

 Alerts should be delivered in real time to multiple groups via multiple channels.
 This sort of event-triggered mass notification provides redundancy, which is critical to life safety.
 Mass notification also can be campaign-triggered, meaning tailored to a specific group to improve communication on a loud industrial floor or get information to employees in a remote warehouse.
 SARA's modes and actions are situation agnostic, so the solution can be used to drive awareness transactions about any situation deemed important to a facility.
 From safety messages to shift changes or inclement weather warnings, SARA ensures that important data reaches key individuals, select groups/response teams or entire population, depending on predefined alerting protocols and escalation paths.
 And because the telephone is still an effective means of communicating information to large numbers of constituents, SARA provides mass-dialing capabilities to landlines and mobile phones.